Transfer files securely over SSH using scp for both

 remote backup directory, download a remote file back to your

-local working directory, and then recursively copy an entire
+local working directory, and then recursively copy a directory

 scp uses SSH for transport, so it inherits SSH